ixbox/docker-nginx/README.md

-# Nginx on Alpine Linux 3.3.
+# Nginx for Alpine Linux 3.3.